ml-smores/fast/README.md

 RUN FAST!
 ---------

-* Open a terminal and go to the bin directory
+* Open a terminal and go to the target directory
-* Type: java hmmfeatures/Run ++../confs/fast.conf
+* Type: java -jar fast-1.0-SNAPSHOT-jar-with-dependencies.jar  ++../confs/fast.conf

 This should train and test FAST with sample data specified in the configuration file fast.conf, which defaults to using data from ../data/input/